DiscipleTools/disciple-tools-porch-template/support/documentation/community/starter-readme.md

 Instead of waiting for us, you can run ahead on your own.
 This plugin includes all our best practices and starter codes for the most commonly developed extensions.

-A Disciple Tools porch is a plugin that places a micro site in front of a Disciple Tools system.
+A Disciple.Tools porch is a plugin that places a micro site in front of a Disciple.Tools system.
 It can be made as a single page or multi-page site with lead forms, sign up forms, and even a lightweight logged in experience for non-DT users.

-A porch can also be used to cloak the presence of the Disciple Tools system, by hiding it behind a benign public page, for security sensitive implementations.
+A porch can also be used to cloak the presence of the Disciple.Tools system, by hiding it behind a benign public page, for security sensitive implementations.
-This porch can have direct integration or no integration with the Disciple Tools system running behind it.
+This porch can have direct integration or no integration with the Disciple.Tools system running behind it.

 __This plugin is for developers__ who want to extend the Disciple.Tools system for their movement effort.